LINWEN607/congregate/runbooks/airgapped-migration-usage.md

 ## Destination data import

 Importing to the destination network should be handled by the GitLab Admins on the destination.
-Assuming a Congregate node has been set up on the destination network, you can trigger an import request by making the following cURL request:
+Assuming a Congregate node has been set up on the destination network, you can trigger an import request by:

+### Using the CLI

+E.g. `congregate migrate --skip-users --skip-group-export --skip-group-import --skip-project-export` (add `--commit` to execute)

+**NOTE:** Add `--retain-contributors` argument to remove the [previously added](#using-the-cli) former members (contributors) from the destination project.

+### Using bare API

+Making the following cURL request:

 ```bash
 curl --request POST \